Free-My-Purchased/modernize-pro-admin-dashboard-react/README.md

          npm run build or yarn build
        ```

-Finally, Your app is ready to be deployed.🥳
+Finally, Your app is ready to be deployed.🥳🥳